 Cherry Hill Seminary recognizes the potential that previously completed advanced studies at other institutions and organizations might be the equivalent of one or more courses at Cherry Hill Seminary.
 Enrolled, matriculated, degree-seeking students are welcome to request a course transfer evaluation.
-It is the student's responsibility to gather material in support of their request and submit them to their major Department Chair for evaluation.
+It is your responsibility to gather material in support of your request and submit them to your major Department Chair for evaluation.
 Such material will include: